Chewits: Television advertising

-Chewits were first advertised on television in 1976.
+Chewits was first advertised on television in 1976.
 The original advertisements featured Chewie the Chewitsaurus, a Godzilla-resembling mascot on the hunt for something chewy to eat.
 The first ad featuring Chewie threatening New York was made by French Gold Abbott and created by John Clive and Ian Whapshot.
-The first ad was so successful the sequel was delayed.
+The first ad was successful, but the sequel was delayed.
 Chewie chomps and tramples humorously local and well-known international landmarks such as Barrow-in-Furness Bus Depot, a London block of flats, London Bridge, the Taj Mahal, the Leaning Tower of Pisa, and the Empire State Building.
 Chewie could only be quelled by a pack of Chewits.

 A spin-off computer game, The Muncher, was released for the ZX Spectrum in 1988.

-The original adverts used claymation special effects, similar in style to those made famous in the movies of Ray Harryhausen.
+The original adverts used Claymation special effects, similar in style to those made famous in the movies of Ray Harryhausen.
 They also included a voiceover style reminiscent of a 1950s radio serial.

-A subsequent advertisement, originally aired in 1995, plays on the over-the-top advertising style of the post-war era.
-To the tune of bright 1950s era orchestration, a salesy narrator exhorts viewers to try a variety of chewy consumer items in the essential guide to a chewier chew.
-The ad shows Chewie sampling items such as Wellington boots, a rubber boat and a rubber plant in order to be ready for the chewiest of chews - Chewits.
+A subsequent advertisement, which originally aired in 1995, plays on the over-the-top advertising style of the post-war era.
+To the tune of bright 1950s-era orchestration, a sales narrator exhorts viewers to try a variety of chewy consumer items in the essential guide to a chewier chew.
+The ad shows Chewie sampling items such as Wellington boots, a rubber boat and a rubber plant to be ready for the chewiest of chews - Chewits.

 In the late 1990s, Chewits experimented with ads showing multiple newscasting dinosaur puppets.
 The catchphrase advice at the close of each 'broadcast' was to "do it before you chew it".
 This style of ads was relatively short-lived for Chewits.

 With a change of advertising agencies, the puppets were replaced by colourful 2D animations.
 Chewie the Chewitsaurus was re-introduced in two popular adverts from this time.
 In the first, which aired in 1999, Chewie roller skates on two buses through a busy city scene.
 The second, which went out a year later in 2001, shows Chewie waterskiing at a popular seaside resort.
-The ads included a rendition of the 1994 hit song 'I like to move it' by Reel 2 Real, with the chorus, "I like to Chewit Chewit."
+The ads included a rendition of the 1994 hit song 'I Like to Move It' by Reel 2 Real, with the chorus, "I Like to Chewit Chewit."

-In 2003, after a further shift in advertising agencies, a new ad was aired showing a wide range of animals auditioning to be the new face of Chewits.
+In 2003, after a further shift in advertising agencies, a new ad was aired showing a wide range of animals auditioning to be the new faces of Chewits.
 The ad announced the return of the iconic dinosaur Chewie mascot, now dubbed 'Chewie the Chewitsaurus'.

 In 2009, Chewits introduced the new Chewie the Chewitsaurus look, showing a contemporary, computer-game-style slick design.
 Chewie the Chewitsaurus features on all Chewits packaging and sponsorship activity.

 In late 2019, a new design was introduced for Chewie, with a mottled paint effect on the colours, and more exaggerated mouth and teeth.